PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 replacement or removal operations must invalidate them.
 Arbitrary external lists passed to `run_model_ir_pass_group()` must retain the existing one-scan fallback.
 Do not expose the internal type through the public core API.

+## Cross-group diagnostic-ledger implementation checkpoint

+`ConversionSession.diagnostics` now defaults to the private list-compatible `ModelIRPassDiagnostics` type.
+It maintains the ModelIR-pass event count, maximum group sequence, and pass-ID invocation counts incrementally for append- only production use. `run_model_ir_pass_group()` reads a copied numbering snapshot from this ledger in constant time; arbitrary external lists continue to use the characterized one-scan fallback.

+List compatibility is explicit.
+Append, extend, and insert update valid state.
+Slice/item replacement, deletion, multiplication, pop, and remove invalidate state without changing the list operation; the next group lazily rebuilds it once.
+Clear resets an empty valid ledger.
+Malformed externally appended entries invalidate rather than raising early, preserving error timing until the next numbering read.
+The type is deliberately absent from `core.__all__`.

+Sequential validation completed as follows:

+- focused diagnostic/pass-group contracts, including zero rebuilds for the ordinary Session append path and one rebuild after slice replacement: pass;
+- complete core, pass-efficiency, architecture, and TensorFlow-import-blocked
+  gate: `328 passed in 26.75s`;
+- focused Ruff, Python compilation, and whitespace checks: passed.

+No model conversion ran because pass execution and ModelIR are unaffected.
+No public API, CLI behavior, artifact, dependency, pass ID/order, GraphIndex, LayoutState, corpus policy, inference concurrency, or TensorFlow boundary changed.

+At resume, move beyond diagnostic bookkeeping and inventory the remaining direct lowerer-to-pass/core boundaries again.
+Select a non-context unit with a measurable graph scan, state allocation, or duplicated ownership contract;
+characterize it before changing production.
+Commit and push coherent units only, and do not create or update a pull request.